chef/chef-web-docs/chef_master/source/resource_windows_dfs_namespace.rst

 ``read_users``
    **Ruby Type:** Array | **Default Value:** ``[]``

-   Which users should have read access to the share.
+   Determines which users should have read access to the share.

 ``root``
    **Ruby Type:** String | **Default Value:** ``"C:\\DFSRoots"``

-   The root from which to create the DFS tree, defaults to C:\DFSRoots.
+   The root from which to create the DFS tree.
+Defaults to C:\DFSRoots.

 Common Resource Functionality
 =====================================================